Ill Health Retiral - information for managers

 NB If an application is to be progressed, and dependant on which pension provider is relevant; both management and Human resource representative may be contacted by OHS with specific request that they complete or provide further documentation.
 This may be required by the particular pension provider, or if the information in the referral document requires clarification, including requirement for further detailed information about the individuals employment, adjustments or other considerations that have been considered or trialled in the workplace.

 Completing the form

-The completed form should be sent in confidence either electronically or by internal mail to the Occupational Health mailbox where it will be passed to the relevant adviser for your area.
+The completed form should be sent in confidence preferably electronically or if required by internal mail to the Occupational Health mailbox where it will be passed to the relevant adviser for your area.

 The Occupational Health Unit is staffed by registered health and accredited specialists in Occupational Health, who provide a confidential service.

 This means that personal information is treated in medical confidence, and will not be shared unless the employee gives consent.